bgopikrishna/content/blog/getting-started-with-webpack.md

         ],
       },

-In above code,
+In the above code,

 1. `css-loader` - Adds support to import CSS files directly into a javascript file.
 2. `style-loader` - Used to inject the styles generated from `css-loader`  into the DOM.

 ### Plugins

-While loaders can transform specific modules other than JS, plugins can perform a wide range of tasks like bundle optimization, asset management, etc.
+While loaders can transform specific modules other than JS, plugins can perform various tasks like bundle optimization, asset management, etc.

 > Webpack itself is made-up of plugins.

 To keep things simple, let's have a look at [HtmlWebpackPlugin.](https://webpack.js.org/plugins/html-webpack-plugin/)

-Basically what `HtmlWebpackPlugin` will do was, it creates an HTML template and add the script tags which points to bundled JS.
+Basically what `HtmlWebpackPlugin` will do was, it creates an HTML template and add the script tags which point to bundled JS.

 You can install it by running it.